A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Extension to Linear Bandits

-With the observations in hand, the tail bound is then obtained by further adapting and refining the analysis for Theorem \ref{thm:exp-K-armed-optimal}.
-Details are provided in the appendix.

-Some interpretation and remarks for Theorem \ref{thm:linear} are as follows. \begin{enumerate} \item To have a more interpretable representation of the upper bound derived in Theorem \ref{thm:linear}, we can do a similar change-of-variable trick as in Theorem \ref{thm:exp-K-armed} to get a more neat form.
+Some interpretation and remarks for Theorem \ref{thm:linear} are as follows. \begin{enumerate} \item To have a more interpretable representation of the upper bound derived in Theorem \ref{thm:linear}, we can do a similar change-of-variable trick as in Theorem \ref{thm:exp-K-armed}.
 If we denote a variable $y$ as

 then for any $x\geq 0$, we have

 One can observe that for any $\eta > 0$, our policy always yields a $\tilde O(\sqrt{T})$ expected regret, achieving the optimal order.
 In fact, notice that for any $x > 0$